Psychro Cave: Archaeology

 The lower grotto falls steeply with traces of a rock-cut stair to a pool, out of which stalactites rise.
 "Much earth had been thrown down by diggers of the Upper Grotto," Hogarth reported, "and this was found full of small bronze objects."
 In the vertical chinks of the lowest stalactites, Hogarth's team found "toy double-axes, knife-blades, needles, and other objects in bronze, placed there by dedicators, as in niches.
 The mud at the edge of the subterranean pool was also rich in similar things and in statuettes of two types, male and female and engraved gems."

-In 1961, the art historian and archaeologist John Boardman published the finds uncovered by these and other excavations.
+In 1961, Boardman published the finds uncovered by these and other excavations.

 While clay human figurines are normally found in peak sanctuaries, Psychro and the sanctuary on Mount Ida stand out as the only sacred caves that have yielded human figurines.
 Psychro is also a unique sacred cave for a bronze leg, also known as a votive body part, which is the only votive body part to be found in a sacred cave.
 More common sacred cave finds at Psychro include stone and ceramic lamps.

 Psychro yielded an uncommon number of semi-precious stones, including carnelian, steatite, amethyst, jasper and hematite.

 Psychro's artefacts are now on display at the Heraklion Museum, the Ashmolean Museum in Oxford, the Louvre and the British Museum.